 Globalisation is the increasing integration of economies around the world, including the movement of products, services, technology, and information across borders.

-While global expansion has many strategic advantages, such as a broader reach, new suppliers, and more revenue streams, it also introduces significant complexities in managing local vs. global laws and regulations to stay in compliance.
+While global expansion has many strategic advantages, such as a broader reach, new suppliers, and more revenue streams, it also introduces significant complexities in managing and complying with local laws and global regulations.
 You’ll be competing online in foreign markets or opening new offices overseas with intricacies, including different:

 - Date formats